RKelln/5-directions/public/writing/data_in_practice.md

 **Building whole-community governance**: extend decision-making and stewardship to all contributors and those affected by your organization's actions.

 These principles reflect the similar ideals we have seen in other feminist economic movements.
-Care work at the core makes clear that every collaboration requires maintenance and sustenance of both the collaboration and all the contributors to the collaboration, both human and non-human, animate and inanimate.

-These DisCo principles work well in dataset collaborations with diverse sets of contributors with different needs.
-Put care work at the core, guided by your shared values, for all contributors and those affected by your decisions and actions.

 ### Credits <!-- .element: class="attribution" -->
 * Image by [Felipe Duarte](https://disco.coop/felipe-duarte/)